FishGoddess/logit/README.en.md

 * Modularization design, easy to extend your logger with wrapper and handler
 * Level-based logging, and there are four levels to use
+* Config file supports, you can use a config file to change you logger flexibility even it has been a binary
 * Log Function supports, it is a better way to output a very long log
 * Enable or disable Logger, you can disable or switch to a higher level in your production environment
 * Log file supports, and you can customer the name of your log file